Local Channel Tally:

 (freq/# of reports)

 When not dx'ing, traveling or walking with the dog, a few pages have seen major additions.
 You might want to check out what life has to offer.
 If there's no dx, and that happens, there's always something to add here here and here.
 This really beats watching TV where upwards of 20 minutes per hour is commercials!
-BTW, Babygirl (the AMerican Fox Hound) and I have now walked 1500+ miles in the 19 months we have been together!
+BTW, Babygirl (the AMerican Fox Hound) and I have now walked 1700+ miles in the 21 months we have been together!
 God love the absolute true friends of mine who always go out for l o n g walks or to the dog park!
 Janet put Babygirl & me together and is certainly a friend for life!
 We've gone through a lot, but friends are friends.
 Ups, downs, period.
 Now too, with summer and warmer weather, there's a ton more walking.
 On this end, I've been blessed with good, decent friendships.
 Aside, in Milwaukee, the remote was lost several months ago and I haven't watched the crud, called TV since.
 There's way more to life than watching that pollution invade my space.
 In the UP, there's TV for the guests that make their way up here.
 Basically, for me, it's good for the few baseball games watched, I guess.
 End of editorial, hi.